nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <br>
 <span style="font-size: 10px; font-style: italic;">Figure 12</span>

-This section contains the features that are available to you on the `Task Page`.
+The following sections will contain the features that are available to you on the `Task Page`.
 ### Adding a task: `add task`

 Adds a new task into the task page.